 If you win a Google auction, your actual cost-per-click is calculated by the second highest ad rank divided by your quality score, plus one cent.
 The only time you’ll pay your maximum bid is if you’re the only bidder in the auction or if you make the highest bid in the auction, but you have the lowest ad rank.
 In this case, you’ll acquire the last ad rank.

-However, AdSense doesn’t optimize the ads that they display on publishers’ website for a maximum return on investment like Google Ads does for its advertisers when they want to optimize their ad campaigns.
-So, essentially, the amount of money a publisher can earn with AdSense hinges on how well advertisers can craft their ads.
+However, AdSense doesn’t optimize the ads that they display on publishers’ website for a maximum return on investment like Google Ads does for its search advertisers when they want to optimize their ad campaigns.
+So, essentially, the amount of money a publisher can earn with AdSense hinges on how well they place the ads on their site and how well advertisers can craft their ads.

-Publishers do have control over the types of ads that display on your website, though.
+Publishers do have control over the types of ads that are displayed, though.
 They can choose from text ads, display ads, rich media ads, and more.
 They can also customize their ad’s style or create their own, which gives them the ability to change the size, color, textual, background, and border details of the ads that display on their website.
 Additionally, they can only place three content ads, three link ads, and two search boxes on each of their web pages.

 Google Ads (both Search and Display) and Google AdSense are effective ways to generate revenue with digital advertising methods — the former as you drive traffic to your site and the latter as you use your site to drive traffic elsewhere.

 Once you choose the program(s) that are right for you, you can begin your strategy and execution.

 Editor's note: This post was originally published in March 2019 and has been updated for comprehensiveness.